mohammad-qethama/book_app/README.md

 ## Architecture
 languages (HTML ,CSS ,JS).
-other technologies (express, nodejs , npm , superagent , dotenv , )
+other technologies (express, nodejs , npm , superagent , dotenv , postgresql)
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log
 04-12-2021 11:30pm - Application now has an 'almost' functional express server, with GET and POST routes for the book resource.
+04-13-2021 9:20 pm - Application now uses database and and additional details pages was deployed

 ****

-Number and name of feature: #1 Setup:Proof of life
+Number and name of feature: #1 Books on hompage

-Estimate of time needed to complete: 15mins
+Estimate of time needed to complete: 2 hours

-Start time: 3:40 pm

-Finish time: 4:00 pm

-Actual time needed to complete: 20 mins

-****

-Number and name of feature: #2 Google Books API

-Estimate of time needed to complete:15 mins

-Start time: 4:00 pm
+Start time: 2:50 pm

 Finish time: 5:00 pm

-Actual time needed to complete:1  Hours
+Actual time needed to complete: 2 hours 10 mins

 ****

-Number and name of feature: #3 error + homepage
+Number and name of feature: #2 Detailed Books information

-Estimate of time needed to complete: 15 mins
+Estimate of time needed to complete:1 hour

 Start time: 5:00 pm

-Finish time: 5:10 pm
+Finish time: 6:30 pm

-Actual time needed to complete: 10 mins
+Actual time needed to complete:1  Hour 30 mins

 ****

+Number and name of feature: #3 Save Searches

+Estimate of time needed to complete: 2 hours

+Start time: 6:30 pm

+Finish time: 9:20 pm

+Actual time needed to complete: 2 hours

 ****

+****

-Number and name of feature: #3 rendering + CSS
+Number and name of feature: #4 SMACSS and EJS components

-Estimate of time needed to complete:2 hours
+Estimate of time needed to complete: 20 mins

-Start time: 5:30 pm
+Start time: 9:00pm

-Finish time: 11:30 pm
+Finish time: 9:40 pm

-Actual time needed to complete: 6 hours
+Actual time needed to complete: 2 hours

 ****